Lviv’s Old Wells and Fountains

 Monument to Mykhailo Hrushevsky

-On General Hryhorenko Square (formerly Franciszek Smolka Square) there used to be well with a six-sided basin.
+On General Hryhorenko Square (formerly Franciszek Smolka Square) there used to be a well with a six-sided basin.
 In 1912 a statue to Franciszek Smolka was built on the place of the well, where it stood until 1949.
 In 1999 a statue of St. George was erected in its place.

 Well with stone basin on Franciszek Smolka Square